slotThe/slotThe.github.io/posts/hakyll-and-bibtex.md

 [^8]: While this style is good enough for now,
       it's still not quite perfect;
       suggestions for other styles would be most welcome!

+[^9]: If you're reading this post in 2026, then you can now use `pandocItemCompilerWithTransformM`!

+[^10]: This is already noted in [processPandocBiblio](https://hackage-content.haskell.org/package/hakyll-4.17.0.0/docs/src/Hakyll.Web.Pandoc.Biblio.html#processPandocBiblio), and not much has improved since then.